Yuna (singer, born 1992): As an actress

-In October 2016 it was announced that she will be part of the cast of a new web-drama Hot and Sweet playing Joon Young, a part-time food worker.
-The drama will premiere on October 20 and run for 8 episodes.
-Yuna also released 2 songs for the drama, one "Hot and Sweet" a duet with Choi Min-hwan and "Everything" a solo song.
+In October 2016, it was announced that she will be part of the cast of a new web-drama Hot and Sweet playing Joon Young, a part-time food worker.
+The drama premiered on October 20 and ran for 8 episodes.
+Yuna also released two songs for the drama, one "Hot and Sweet" a duet with Choi Min-hwan and "Everything" a solo song.

-In 2016, Yuna has also been cast in another new web-drama 'My Old Friend'.
-The drama will be aired starting in mid November for 5 episodes through Naver TVCast.
+Yuna was then cast in another new web-drama My Old Friend.
+The drama aired starting in mid-November for five episodes through Naver TVCast.

 In 2017, Yuna was cast in the romantic comedy series Single Wife, scheduled for August 23.
-In June 2017, she sang the theme song for drama My Only Love Song, the song is called "Another You".
+In June, she sang the theme song for drama My Only Love Song, the song is called "Another You".

 Yuna sung the OST for tvN's A Korean Odyssey together with Shin Ji-min, the song is called "If You Were Me" and it was released on January 28, 2018.

-In 2019 Yuna together with Shin Hye-jeong and Im Do-hwa will take part in Lifetime's reality program AOA DaSaDanang Heart Attack Danang where the members will travel to Danang, Vietnam for an adventure.
-In July 2019, Yuna was cast in web drama Love Formula 11M as So-jin.
+In February 2019, Yuna together with Shin Hye-jeong and Im Do-hwa will take part in Lifetime's reality program AOA DaSaDanang Heart Attack Danang where the members will travel to Danang, Vietnam for an adventure.
+In July, she was cast in web drama Love Formula 11M as So-jin.